Staying safe – the basics

 Any computer connected to the internet is at risk.
-You should install security software and make sure you’re running the latest version of your operating system (for example Windows or Mac OS).
+You should install security software and make sure you’re running the latest version of your operating system (for example Windows or Mac OS on PCs and laptops, or Android or iOS on smartphones and tablets).
 You should receive a notification when updates are available or you can update it manually.
+If you can, set your device to update itself automatically when updates are released.
 These updates will include the latest security patches to protect your computer from viruses and hackers.

 If you use a wireless router make sure that it’s secure so that only people with a key or password can use it.
 And if you’re out and about, remember that public wireless hotspots might not be secure.